Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Precoder/combiner Design for FD-JRC

-where the columns of $\bF_{m}$ are the eigenvectors of $\bA_{m}$, and the diagonal entries of $\boldsymbol{\Lambda}_{m}$ are the corresponding eigenvalues \cite{Ghojogh2019}.
-The expression in \eqref{eq:generalized_eigenvalue_form} is called the generalized eigenvalue problem.
+where $ \bC = \HSI^\rmH \WBS \left[\WBS\right]^\rmH \HSI $ is the covariance matrix of the SI space that $\bF_{m}$ should mitigate.
+The problem in \eqref{eq:generalized_eigenvalue_Fm} is shown to be equivalent to $ \bA_{m} \bF_{m} = \bC \bF_{m} \boldsymbol{\Lambda}_{m} $ where the columns of $\bF_{m}$ are the eigenvectors of $\bA_{m}$, and the diagonal entries of $\boldsymbol{\Lambda}_{m}$ are the corresponding eigenvalues \cite{Ghojogh2019}.
+This expression is called the generalized eigenvalue problem.
 We utilize the solution to the generalized eigenvalue problem to maximize the spectral efficiency while mitigating the SI.
 It is worth noting that generalized eigenvalue problem-based beamforming has found applications in various communication scenarios, such as signal-to-leakage ratio-based multiuser precoding \cite{Sadek2007}, cooperative multicell beamforming \cite{Bhagavatula2010}, and spatial user grouping-based beamforming \cite{Bayraktar2021}.

 To satisfy the target gain constraint, we consider the coherent combination of $\bF_{m}$ with the beams that have high gain in the target direction \cite{Barneto2022TCOM, Elbir2023SPM}.
 Note that these beams should also minimize the SI so that the coherent combination results in low residual SI.
 To that end, we can construct another generalized eigenvalue problem expressed as